Availity/sdk-js/docusaurus/docs/resources/exceptions.md

 title: Error Logging
 ---

-A package to catch errors in apps and logs a formatted stack trace.
+A package that catches errors in apps and logs a formatted stack trace.

 [![Version](https://img.shields.io/npm/v/@availity/exceptions-core.svg?style=for-the-badge)](https://www.npmjs.com/package/@availity/exceptions-core)

-Can grab some information from global error events, or more data if using the AvExceptions.submitError function.
+It can grab some information from global error events, or more data if using the `AvExceptions.submitError` function.

 ## Installation